leapwork/Azure-DevOps-plugin/README.md

 # A couple of requirements
 There are just a few requirements to ensure seamless integration:
 1.	.NET framework 4.5
-2. Team Foundation Server 2015 Update 1 minimum required
+2. Team Foundation Server 2015 Update 1 minimum required.
-3. Agent version 1.83.0 minimum required
+3. Agent version 1.83.0 minimum required.

 # Installing
 You are just one click away from seamless automation!
 Simply install the extension from Visual Studio Marketplace.